-Compliance with laws and regulations applicable to our global operations substantially increases our cost of doing business in international jurisdictions.
-We may be unable to keep current with changes in laws and regulations as they change.
-Although we have implemented policies and procedures designed to support compliance with these laws and regulations, there can be no assurance that we will always maintain compliance or that all of our employees, contractors, partners, and agents will comply.
-Any violations could result in regulatory investigations and enforcement actions, fines, civil and criminal penalties, damages, injunctions, or reputational harm.
-If we are unable comply with these laws and regulations or manage the complexity of our global operations successfully, our business, results of operations, and financial condition could be adversely affected.
+Compliance with laws, regulations, and standards applicable to our global operations substantially increases our cost of doing business in international jurisdictions.
+We may be unable to keep current with changes in laws, regulations, or standards as they change.
+Although we have implemented policies and procedures designed to support compliance with these laws, regulations, and standards there can be no assurance that we will always maintain compliance or that all of our employees, contractors, partners, and agents will comply.
+Any violations could result in regulatory investigations and enforcement actions, fines, civil and criminal penalties, damages, injunctions, restrictions on our ability to conduct business, or reputational harm.
+If we are unable to comply with these laws and regulations or manage the complexity of our global operations successfully, our business, results of operations, and financial condition could be adversely affected.